 Once you look at the list, you might find that some of your reasons are petty or insignificant.
 Maybe, maybe not.
 But at least you will know.

-4. Make a List of What Is Your Spouse’s Responsibility and What Is Yours
+4. Make a List of You and Your Spouse’s Responsibilities

-I know you want to place all the blame on your spouse and make everything all their fault.
-But remember – it takes two to tango.
+I know you want to place all the blame on your spouse and make everything their fault.
+But remember, it takes two to tango.

 Relationships are not made or destroyed by only one person (usually).
 In my case, I know I grew more resentful of his lack of effort in the marriage.
-And as I grew more resentful, I emotionally withdrew.
-I’m sure that wasn’t great for him either.
+As I grew more resentful, I emotionally withdrew–I’m sure that wasn’t great for him either.

 5. Talk to Your Spouse About Your Concerns